LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/cli_bioinformatics/UNIX_cmd_line.rst

 The output would be identical to the first command on this page.

 .. note:: We suggest that the best way to learn is to type out the commands as they are shown in these resources.
 This might cause you more errors, but it gives you a chance to learn from them.
-If you copy and paste, you should do so line by line for multiline commands, in order to ensure that you always remove the ``$`` or ``>`` at the beginning of any lines.
+If you copy and paste, you should do so line by line for multiline commands, in order to ensure that you avoid formatting errors.

 --------------------------------
 Working directories and paths